scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

 }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/bc/X
 ```

+The amount deducted is the exported amount (`5,000,000` in this example) plus the transaction fee.
-(If your user controls multiple X-Chain addresses, the AVAX may have been sent from any combination of them.)
+If your user controls multiple X-Chain addresses, the AVAX may have been sent from any combination of them.

 ## Import AVAX to the P-Chain from the X-Chain